Politics

 - Understanding of the Features of Political Systems and Political Practice in the UK, Europe, the United States and beyond

-- Political Institutions: including constitutions, legislatures, the executive.
+- Key Institutions in Politics: including constitutions, legislatures, the executive.
 How do key institutions work and relate to one another?
 What does this tell us about the structure of political power?

-- Political Organisation and Participation: including parties and party systems, interest groups and public opinion, elections.
+- Key Actors in Politics: including parties, interest groups, the public and the media.
 How has political organisation and participation changed?
 What are the current trends?
 What does this tell us about democracies?

-- The International System: we look at the importance of international political economy and the role of international organisations including the United Nations and NATO.
+- International Organisations: including the United Nations and NATO.
 What is their role and importance in the world today?

 - Political Ideologies: we examine the most influential ‘classic’ political ideologies from conservatism to communism and discuss their relevance, their differences and similarities and their implications.
 We also take a look at more recent ideological movements, including green movements and feminism.